tourpace/tourpace.github.io/index.md

 Bicycling, hiking, and travel... ride, walk, and tour...

-- just my ramblings about my experiences and adventures.
+Just my ramblings about my experiences and adventures.